gruntwork-io/terragrunt/README.md

    `errors.WithStackTrace`.
 This gives us a stacktrace as close to the source as possible.
 1. If you need to get back the underlying error, you can use the `errors.IsError` and `errors.Unwrap` functions.

+#### Formatting

+Every source file in this project should be formatted with `go fmt`.
+Feel free to accomplish this any way you choose.
+There are also few helper scripts and targets in the Makefile that can help with this (mostly stolen from the [terraform repo](https://github.com/hashicorp/terraform/)):

+1. `make fmtcheck`

+   Checks to see if all source files are formatted.
+Exits 1 if there are unformatted files.
+1. `make fmt`

+    Formats all source files with `gofmt`.
+1. `make install-pre-commit-hook`

+    Installs a git pre-commit hook that will check if all source files are formatted, and block the commit if not.

 #### Releasing new versions

 To release a new version, just go to the [Releases Page](https://github.com/gruntwork-io/terragrunt/releases) and